sideangleside/katello-client-bootstrap/README.md

 * Update the Puppet configuration for the system to point to the right capsule (optional)
 * Restart Puppet and call for the user to go sign the CSR

-## System not registered to any Red Hat Systems Management Platform:
+## System not registered to any Red Hat Systems Management Platform

 * Make an API call to Foreman to create the Foreman Host associated with the user specified Org/Location
 * Install the Katello consumer RPM